Handelabra/WorkshopSample/README.md

 # WorkshopSample
 This project is a rough template for developing a mod for Sentinels of the Multiverse.

-For the latest information on Workshop development status, please visit the [Trello board](https://trello.com/b/vYBMImbg/sotm-workshop).
+Visit our [website](https://sentinelsdigital.com/workshop) and the official [Engine Documentation](https://docs.google.com/document/d/e/2PACX-1vRvUNq-KAWwLdvQmhjpFp-dC6s7ZJqogQJFIFfCZrhJ6_kuS9yi5KG-OmEU3g2NqsB0zkMS0KPtTC5V/pub) to learn how to adapt this project for your mod, or to get started from scratch.

-Visit the official [Engine Documentation](https://docs.google.com/document/d/e/2PACX-1vRvUNq-KAWwLdvQmhjpFp-dC6s7ZJqogQJFIFfCZrhJ6_kuS9yi5KG-OmEU3g2NqsB0zkMS0KPtTC5V/pub) to learn how to adapt this project for your mod, or to get started from scratch.
+Steam Workshop support in the game is now publicly available.
+We'll be continuing to make improvements, so to see the latest information on Workshop development status, please visit the [Trello board](https://trello.com/b/vYBMImbg/sotm-workshop).

 The project includes the following examples: